The Great Wave off Kanagawa: Boats

 The scene shows three oshiokuri-bune, fast barges that were used to transport live fish from the Izu and Bōsō peninsulas to markets in Edo Bay.
-According to analysis by Cartwright and Nakamura (2009), the boats are located in Edo (Tokyo) Bay off Yokohama in present-day Kanagawa Prefecture, with Edo to the north and Mount Fuji to the west.
+According to analysis by Cartwright and Nakamura (2009), the boats are located in Edo (Tokyo) Bay off the present-day Kanagawa-ku, Yokohama, with Edo to the north and Mount Fuji to the west.
 The boats are facing south, likely to Sagami Bay to collect a cargo of fish for sale in Edo.
 Each boat has eight rowers who are holding their oars.
 At the front of each boat are two more relief crew members; 30 men are represented in the picture but only 22 are visible.
 The size of the wave can be approximated using the boats as a reference: the oshiokuri-bune were generally between 12 and 15 metres long.
 Taking into account Hokusai reduced the vertical scale by 30%, the wave is between 10 and 12 metres high.